planesailingio/tf-module-pki/readme.md

 # Terraform PKI Module

 This module creates a basic three tier certificate chain using Terraform.
-BRUCY BONUS: I do a lot of work in Kubernetes so the module will also create a K8s secret for Cert-Manager.
+BRUCY BONUS: I do a lot of work in Kubernetes so the module also creates a K8s secret for Cert-Manager.

 To secure the credentials refer to tools such as [Stackoverflow/Blackbox](https://github.com/StackExchange/blackbox) that leverage GPG cryptography.